-B. Grains/Breads

-- All grain items, including those that are part of battered and/or breaded products offered must be counted toward the weekly grains requirement. - 2.
-Whole grain-rich include, but are not limited to, whole-wheat flour, oatmeal, whole cornmeal, and brown rice. - 3.
+- B. Grains/Breads - 1.
+All whole grain-rich grain items, including those that are part of battered and/or breaded products offered must be counted toward the weekly grains requirement. - 2.
+Once the weekly minimum requirement is met, any non-whole grain-rich product can be served as an extra.
+The extras must be included in the analysis, and all SFAs must still meet the requirements for calories, sodium, and saturated fat.
+Under Offer versus Serve, cashiers must know that the non-whole grain-rich products would NOT count toward the required food items for a reimbursable meal. - 3.
+Whole grain-rich include, but are not limited to, whole-wheat flour, oatmeal, whole cornmeal, and brown rice. - 4.
 There are three different ways to identify whole grain-rich products.
 (Refer to the Flow Chart for Determining Whole-Grain Creditability on page CM-33 for further assistance.) - a.
 Whole grain product will be listed as the first ingredient on the ingredient label.
 This indicates that the product is at least 50 percent whole grain.